Tips for choosing a primary care provider

 When choosing a primary care provider, you want to make sure it’s someone you will feel comfortable with long-term.
-For help with your decision, you can ask for a referral from a friend, family member, or coworker.
-Another option is to ask for a recommendation from a health care professional you already know and trust.
+You might want to ask for a referral from a friend, family member, or coworker to start.
+If you are seeing another kind of doctor you already know and trust, ask them too.

 How do I find an in-network primary care provider?